Sandro La Vignera: Education

 La Vignera earned his M.D. in 2002 at the University of Catania, the postgraduate degree in endocrinology in 2007 and a Ph.D. in andrological science, human reproduction and biotechnologies in 2012.

 Research and career

 La Vignera started his research career on reproductive endocrinology and male sexuality.
 Since 2012, he is assistant professor of endocrinology at the University Teaching Hospital “Policlinico-Vittorio Emanuele”, University of Catania.
 He is the senior researcher and professor of andrology and endocrinology at the University of Catania.
 He has also been awarded the National Scientific Qualification as full professor of endocrinology.

-He authored over 300 publications in peer-reviewed journals on Pubmed.
+He authored over 420 publications in peer-reviewed journals on Scopus.
 The research activity mainly focused on the endocrinological aspects of reproduction and human sexuality.